captnwalker/Travelpedia/README.md

 > Travelpedia is a "proof-of-concept" travel booking website landing page (front-end only) built with SASS and Flexbox and presented as a showcase for numerous CSS animations complied from SASS/SCSS including:

-- Custom "Hamburger" menu & buttons
 - Bezier gradients
 - Transistions
-- Animations
+- CSS Animations
-- Embedded video background
-- Cusom "flippable" cards
-- Responsive images
+- CSS Variables
 - SVG icons
-- Fully responsive design through media queries
+- Fully responsive mobile-friendly design through flexbox and media queries

 ### Link to Live Site